Housing & Homelessness

 | Housing & Homelessness | No Comments

 A grant of £875 was provided towards the cost of a new boiler for the 73 year old widow of a Scots Guardsman whose 12 years’ service included a tour in Malaya.
-The lady’s old boiler had become so dangerous that she could not use it or the gas fire to which it was linked.
-The provision of the new boiler gave the lady hot water and heating before the onset of winter.
+Her old boiler had become so dangerous that she could not use it or the connected gas fire.
+The new boiler was installed in time to provide hot water and heating before the onset of winter.

 | Housing & Homelessness | No Comments